 - Plan a picnic lunch.
 This is one of wine country’s greatest pleasures.

-- If you cannot have picnic, enjoy a delicious lunch at one of Napa Valley’s many fine restaurants.
+- If you cannot have a picnic, enjoy a delicious lunch at one of Napa Valley’s many fine restaurants.

 - We list premium lodging and budget lodging.